iancl/jqvalidate/README.md

 		},
 		//OPTIONAL
 		//WILL BE EXECUTED WHEN THE FORM IS NOT VALID
-		//this object will be an array with the form elements that failed validation
+		//errorElements object will be an array with the form elements that failed validation
 		//you can add custom code here
-		onError: function(){
+		onError: function(errorElements){
-			console.log('onError', this);
+			console.log('onError', errorElements);
 		},
 		//OPTIONAL
 		//defaultValue 'invalid'